MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/classifier-using-a-ready-to-use-classifier.md

 search.appverid:
 - MOE150
 - MET150
-description: "Microsoft 365 comes with a number of ready to use machine learning classifiers you can use to identify and label content across your organization.
-This topic shows you how to prepare for using these ready to use classifiers."
+description: "Microsoft 365 comes with a number of built-in classifiers you can use to identify and label content across your organization.
+This topic shows you how to prepare for using these classifiers."
 ---

 # Using a ready to use classifier (preview)